llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 hypothetical backend could) so there is no option to compile to binary or execute code.

-By default, records printed as plain text.
+By default, records are printed as plain text.
 You can choose a backend by adding a compiler option, or by opening the "Overrides" menu and selecting an "Action".

 It is important to note that TableGen backends have very specific expectations of